Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/README.md

  sudo yum install docker-ce docker-ce-cli containerd.io
  ```
+ Note that this installation doesn't need a Docker Hub account (Docker for Desktop requires one) but if you plan on using Docker Hub Registries and make your own docker images, you may want to create one.

 You will need to install wget and bc:
  ```
  sudo yum install wget
  sudo yum install bc